-- 306 Two contrasting pathways can be followed to meet the expected increase in food demand in the Global South. - 307 More food can be produced either by extending the area over which current food production systems are applied - 308 or by agricultural intensification, i.e. by increasing the amount of food produced per unit of land. - 309 Both pathways are, in principle, possible: until present, Africa has followed the first path.
-Over the last five 310 decades, the increasing food demand of African populations has mainly been met by increasing the area used for 311 farming, while yields per unit of surface area remained stable and very low (Henao and Baanante, 2006).
-This 312 evolution sharply contrasts with the one observed in most parts of Asia: here agricultural production was mainly 313 increased through intensification (Henao and Baanante, 2006).
-In Asia, the Green Revolution led to a dramatic 314 rise in agricultural yields through the combination of new crop varieties, better farming technology and the increased use of fertilizers.
-As a consequence, Asia now manages to feed its population much better than it did in 315 316 1970: the amount of available kcal per person rose from ca. 2000 kcal to ca. 2400 kcal (South Asia) or even 3000 317 kcal (East Asia) in 2005 (Alexandratos and Bruinsma, 2012) despite the fact that the amount of land used for agriculture did only marginally increase (Henao and Baanante, 2006) and despite the fact that the population in 318 - these regions increased from 0.98 billion to 1.53 billion (East Asia) and from 1.06 billion to 2.20 billion (South - 320 Asia) over the same period (http://esa.un.org/unpd/wpp/). - While the challenge for African agriculture is not dissimilar to that of Asia in the 1960s, Africa does not necessarily have to go down the same route.
+Two contrasting pathways can be followed to meet the expected increase in food demand in the Global South.
+More food can be produced either by extending the area over which current food production systems are applied or by agricultural intensification, i.e. by increasing the amount of food produced per unit of land.

+Both pathways are, in principle, possible: until present, Africa has followed the first path.
+Over the last five decades, the increasing food demand of African populations has mainly been met by increasing the area used for farming, while yields per unit of surface area remained stable and very low (Henao and Baanante, 2006).
+This evolution sharply contrasts with the one observed in most parts of Asia: here agricultural production was mainly increased through intensification (Henao and Baanante, 2006).
+In Asia, the Green Revolution led to a dramatic rise in agricultural yields through the combination of new crop varieties, better farming technology and the increased use of fertilisers.
+As a consequence, Asia now manages to feed its population much better than it did in 1970: the amount of available kcal per person rose from ca. 2000 to ca. 2400 kcal (South Asia) or even 3000 kcal (East Asia) in 2005 (Alexandratos and Bruinsma, 2012) despite the fact that the amount of land used for agriculture only marginally increased (Henao and Baanante, 2006) and despite the fact that the population in these regions increased from 0.98 to 1.53 billion (East Asia) and from 1.06 to 2.20 billion (South Asia) over the same period (http://esa.un.org/unpd/wpp/).

+While the challenge for African agriculture is not dissimilar to that of Asia in the 1960s, Africa does not necessarily have to go down the same route.
 In principle, it could continue to follow the areal extension strategy policy for some time to come.
 At present, ca. 290 million ha of agricultural land is in use in Africa, but another 400 million ha of African land is suitable (good) or very suitable (prime) for agriculture (Alexandratos and Bruinsma, 2012).
-Therefore, there is scope for a strategy whereby significantly more land would be used for agriculture than is the case at present although this would pose important problems: a large fraction of the suitable land is located in - 327 politically unstable countries and/or far from existing markets (Chamberlin et al., 2014).
+Therefore, there is scope for a strategy whereby significantly more land would be used for agriculture than is the case at present although this would pose important problems: a large fraction of the suitable land is located in politically unstable countries and/or far from existing markets (Chamberlin et al., 2014).

-328 An extension strategy may, at first sight, be attractive from the point of view of soil conservation.
-One might 329 indeed argue that this would be based on agricultural technology that has been in use for decades, and may 330 therefore be best suited to increase agricultural production without causing excessive soil degradation.
-Indeed, the 331 occurrence of erosion in mechanised, intensive agricultural systems is often attributed to the loss of traditional soil 332 conservation methods (Bocco, 1991).
-Averting intensification and aiming at area extension may therefore seem a 333 suitable solution to avoid excessive soil degradation as traditional farming methods can be maintained and 334 optimised to be as environmentally friendly as possible.
-Many organisations do indeed stress environmental 335 protection and sustainability as key issues to be addressed in the further development of African agriculture and 336 explicitly state that Africa should indeed follow a path different from the Asian Green Revolution (De Schutter, 337 2011).
+An extension strategy may, at first sight, be attractive from the point of view of soil conservation.
+One might indeed argue that this would be based on agricultural technology that has been in use for decades, and may therefore be best suited to increase agricultural production without causing excessive soil degradation.
+Indeed, the occurrence of erosion in mechanised, intensive agricultural systems is often attributed to the loss of traditional soil conservation methods (Bocco, 1991).
+Averting intensification and aiming at area extension may therefore seem a suitable solution to avoid excessive soil degradation as traditional farming methods can be maintained and optimised to be as environmentally friendly as possible.
+Many organisations do indeed stress environmental protection and sustainability as key issues to be addressed in the further development of African agriculture and explicitly state that Africa should indeed follow a path different from the Asian Green Revolution (De Schutter, 2011).